Musculoskeletal Health

 Structural integrity is vital for both survival and adapting to our environment.
 It impacts everything from daily movement and physical tasks to defending against injuries and maintaining organ function.
 The integrity of our structure also affects internal processes like cell turnover, cardiovascular circulation, detoxification, and nerve signal transmission.
 Our musculoskeletal system even connects us to the external world through the skin, lungs, and digestive tract.

-Understanding the Prevalence of Chronic MSk Disorders
+Understanding the Prevalence of Chronic MSK Disorders

 Musculoskeletal disorders are surprisingly common: